 This gave rise to a network of mines and narrow gauge rail tracks being built in the area, and in the 1860s the first steam locomotive came to Purbeck.

 The boom in this local industry in the late 18th Century was good news for people living in nearby Corfe Castle and other surrounding villages, who gained employment through ball clay mining for many years.
 Later generations then went to work on the Swanage Railway.

-You’ll find various items from at the museum to bring the past of this area to life – from the equipment used by miners to the narrow gauge railway lines themselves.
+You’ll find various items at the museum, which will bring the past of this area to life – from the equipment used by miners to the narrow gauge railway lines themselves.